 How to Use Our Project Timeline Template?

 Tasks are small, manageable pieces of work.
 Each task is a step towards a deliverable, leading to the final deliverable, which is the objective of the project.
 Just write the name of your task down in the task column.
 Our template has some sample tasks, but you can enter as many as you’ll need to complete the project.
+You can download our work breakdown structure template to help you identify the tasks that make up your project.

 This is the date you want the work to start on executing the task.
 It’s simply the day, month and year.
 These dates might be estimations, but that’s fine.
 They can always be changed.
 If you do edit your timeline, that information will be instantly reflected on the visual side of the template.
+Estimating is a big part of project planning.
+You can use a PERT chart or the critical path method to help you with this process.

 Once more, this is the estimation of the task’s conclusion.
 When you expect the work on the task to be completed or the deadline by which it must be done.
 Again, just add the day, month and year here.
 This end point with the start point before it will chart your timeline.